beshu-tech/readonlyrest-docs/elasticsearch.md

       search_groups_base_DN: "ou=Groups,dc=example2,dc=com"
 ```

 This configuration is using the system DNS to fetch all the `_ldap._tcp` SRV records which are expected to contain the hostname and port of all the LDAP servers we should connect to.
 Each SRV record also has priority and weight assigned to it which determine the order in which they should be contacted.
-Records with a lower priority value wil be used before those with a higher priority value.
+Records with a lower priority value will be used before those with a higher priority value.
 The weight will be used if there are multiple service records with the same priority, and it controls how likely each record is to be chosen.
 A record with a weight of 2 is twice as likely to be chosen as a record with the same priority and a weight of 1.

 The server discovery mechanism can be optionally configured further, by adding a few more configuration parameters, all of which are optional: